rate each carrier based on our view of

 Some small carriers sign a roaming agreement with only one carrier.

-the opportunity to roam on more networks is more worthy of our
+the opportunity to roam on more networks, especially outside the US, is more worthy of our

 Ratings are indeed